Before you start reading this post, I want to address the elephant in the room: People hate popups.

 No matter how much or little experience you have with popups, you likely know that good design and copywriting contribute to a popup’s performance.
 This post won’t be about those two because Rikke and Sam already covered them in earlier posts.

-I simply want to show you the seven most common website popup mistakes I’ve come across, why they hurt your conversions, and what you can do (better) instead, with real-life examples of high-performing popups.
+I simply want to show you the seven most common website popup mistakes I’ve come across, why they hurt your conversions, and what you can do (better) instead, with real-life examples of high-performing onsite campaigns.

 Table of Contents